Didi Zanavi: History

 The village was historically known as Zanavi, the name it shared with several other settlements in Georgia.
 It is first mentioned in the 9th–10th-century hagiographic text, the Vita of Saint Seraphion of Zarzma, authored by Basil of Zarzma, as lying in the estates of Giorgi Chorchaneli, a great noble of Samtskhe.
 This Giorgi commissioned a monastery from Amaspo and Kurdia and was buried there on his death.
 In 1578, the village, along with other southwestern Georgian lands, were conquered by the Ottoman Empire.
 As of 1595, there were two villages called Zanavi in the area—the "upper" and the "lower" one—both part of the Ude nahiye of the Akhaltsikhe sanjak.
 The villagers became Muslim during more than 250 years of the Ottoman rule and, as part of the "Meskhetian Turk" group, were deported to Central Asia from Soviet Georgia in 1944.
 The vacated village was resettled by newcomers from the western Georgian regions of Imereti and Racha.

 Population

-As of the 2014 national census, Vartsikhe had the population of 297.
+As of the 2014 national census, Vartsikhe had a population of 297.
 Most of them (99.3%) are ethnic Georgians.